sagarptl0716/sql-data-warehouse-project/README.md

 ## 🛡️ License

-Licensed under the [MIT License](LICENSE) — feel free to use, adapt, and share this project as long as you give proper credit.
+Licensed under the [MIT License](LICENSE) - feel free to use, adapt, and share this project as long as you give proper credit.

 ## 🌟 About Me

-Hi there!
-I'm **Sagar Patel**.
-I am a Patent Associate with over 1.5 years of experience and skilled in Python (Pandas, NumPy), SQL, Power BI, and Tableau for data analysis and visualization.
-I enjoy discovering new concepts and facing challenges.
+Hello!
+I'm **Sagar Patel**, a Patent Associate with 1.5+ years of experience in patent drafting, prosecution, and IP analysis.
+Alongside my legal work, I specialize in data analysis and visualization using Python (Pandas, NumPy), SQL, Power BI, and Tableau bringing a data-driven lens to problem-solving.

+I'm passionate about exploring new concepts, tackling complex challenges, and finding the intersection between structured legal thinking and analytical insight.
+Always open to connecting with fellow professionals in IP, tech, and data!